-- interest sensitive liabilities do not include \$870 million of insurance contracts at December 31, 2022, which are accounted for on a book value basis.
-Management believes that the changes in the economic value of those contracts under changing interest rates would offset a significant portion of the fair value changes of interest sensitive assets; - the market risk information is limited by the assumptions and parameters established in creating the related sensitivity analysis, including the impact of prepayment rates on mortgage loans; - foreign currency exchange rate risk is not isolated for certain embedded derivatives within host asset and liability contracts, as the risk on these instruments is reflected as equity; - for derivatives that qualify for hedge accounting, the impact on reported earnings may be materially different from the change in market values; and - · the model assumes that the composition of assets and liabilities remains unchanged throughout the period.
+- interest sensitive liabilities do not include \$931 million of insurance contracts at December 31, 2023.
+Management believes that the changes in the economic value of those contracts under changing interest rates would offset a significant portion of the fair value changes of interest sensitive assets; - the market risk information is limited by the assumptions and parameters established in creating the related sensitivity analysis, including the impact of prepayment rates on mortgage loans; - the model assumes that the composition of assets and liabilities remains unchanged throughout the period.